CumulusNetworks/docs/content/version/cumulus-netq-10/Getting-Started-with-NetQ.md

 {{%/notice%}}

-## Install the NetQ Telemetry Server</span>
+## Install the NetQ Telemetry Server

-The NetQ Telemetry Server is a VMware ESXi 6.5 virtual machine, comprising a set of individual Docker containers that each contain a separate service for the ` redis  `database, the Service Console, the NetQ CLI and NetQ Notifier.
+The NetQ Telemetry Server is a VMware ESXi 6.5 virtual machine, comprising a set of individual Docker containers that each contain a separate service for the `redis` database, the Service Console, the NetQ CLI and NetQ Notifier.

 {{%notice note%}}